foxriver76/ioBroker.sonnen/README.md

 ### Channel: ios
 The channel consists of read-only states of type `boolean`, providing information about the discrete IO states of your battery.

+### Channel: configurations
+The channel allows reading and writing configuration values of the battery.

 ## Changelog
 <!--
 	Placeholder for the next version (at the beginning of the line):